Presentations 2018-2019

 Healthy Artists and Mood Disorders: Slaying the Dragons without Killing the Angels – “Art Can Heal Your Life”

-Kathline Colvin, PhD with pianist Carol Rosenberger
+By Kathline Colvin, PhD

-Creativity & Madness Conference – Santa Fe, NM, Convention Center
+Santa Fe, NM Convention Center

 Enjoy a sample of Carol Rosenberger’s musical artistry with the final movement of Beethoven’s last masterpiece for the piano: